 MAYBE, BUT THAT’S NOT THE POINT.
 In my opinion, I think that the construction industry is already delivering buildings of good quality around the globe.
-But that’s, of course, after things calm down and and people move to the next project.
+But that’s, of course, after things calm down and people move to the next project.

 Will we feel safer?

 YES!
 That’s very important for an industry that is constantly battling against extremely high rates of fatal accidents.
 There are more victims in construction on a yearly basis than in all armed conflicts in the world.
-On top of that, Offshore construction and repair has lower amount of accidents in comparison to Onshore building.
+On top of that, Offshore construction and repair have a lower amount of accidents in comparison to Onshore building.
 This fact emphatically proves that we have already the knowledge and the tools we need in order to make our industry a safer place to work.
 All we need to do is to actually use them!

 Will we regain our pride?

 YES, and YES AGAIN!
 I keep hearing the construction industry is synonymous to inefficiency, excessive amounts of waste and lack of digitization.
 I’m tired of hearing that our industry can’t change and that we just have to accept that it’s a traditional and manual sector.
 Well, it doesn’t have to be this way!

 In GenieBelt we believe that we can change how construction works.
 We believe in a transparent future for the industry based on an efficient and data driven decision making process.